Scaler-GmbH/s5-commander/README.md

 ## Prerequisites

-- Go 1.22 or higher installed.
+- Go 1.24.4 or higher installed.
-- `s5cmd` tool installed and available in the system's PATH.
+- `s5cmd` tool installed and available in the system's PATH or path provided via environment variable.

 ## Installation